Adding your own bell pictures

 - For moving handbells, there can be up to 20 frames in each sequence.
 The speed of bell movement depends on the number of frames; typically this is three, but can be reduced to two for very quick movement, or extended to seven or more for very slow movement.

 - For moving bells, the directory containing the frame files should also contain a file called Params.txt, created with Microsoft Notepad or similar.
 This must contain three numbers, each on a separate line.
 The first number must be 1000.
-The second gives the point when the bell sounds during the core picture sequence, as a percentage; it is normally 100 for handbells and about 80 for tower bells (if you are using Abel in a tower, you may want to adjust this value to match your real bells).
+The second gives the point when the bell sounds, as a percentage of the bell movement time; it is normally 100 for handbells and about 70 for tower bells (if you are using Abel with external bells, you may want to adjust this value to match your real bells; or to adjust the striking of silenced bells to match this value).
+You can change this value through Abel's Options/Screen&Print.
 The third number gives the number of frames each side of the core sequence: for handbells it is 0, and for tower bells typically about 10.

 If you follow the above rules and store your images in the correct place, Abel will automatically recognise them and make them available for use in the Screen/Print Options dialog.